colabottles/toddl/posts/ux-burlington-2019.md

 So I decided to go out for dinner after I got into Burlington the day before the conference.
 I decided upon the Asiana Noodle Shop and oh my, was I glad I did.
 Located on Chruch Street in the heart of the Church Street Marketplace, it is a well-hidden place, so you have to look hard for it or you'll miss it.
 At least I had to.
 I am oblivious some times.

-I enjoyed (understatement) the Korean BBQ shirt ribs and bibimbap.
+I enjoyed (understatement) the Korean BBQ short ribs and bibimbap.
 Along with a terrific wonton soup.
 Nice cozy little place located downstairs, busy place, but the food is out of this world.
 That's a must-do if you're looking for good eats in the area.App-link

 That's just a little recommendation.App-link